Andrea (The Walking Dead): Season 11

 In the eleventh season, Andrea is remembered in the form of flashbacks by both Michonne and Rick Grimes in the finale episode, "Rest in Peace."
 She is also one of the voices heard speaking the words "We're the ones who live."

 Development

 Casting

-Andrea is portrayed by Laurie Holden (The X-Files, The Shield, Silent Hill), who was cast as part of the series in 2010.
+Andrea is portrayed by Laurie Holden, who was cast as part of the series in 2010.
 Prior to the show, Holden had been in two of Frank Darabont's films, The Majestic (2001) and The Mist (2007); in the latter she starred with three other The Walking Dead cast members (Melissa McBride, Juan Pareja and Jeffrey DeMunn).
 Soon after being cast, she read through the comics to analyze and get a definite understanding of Andrea's character.
 She acknowledged her enjoyment of having a much more physical role than on some of her other past projects, as well as her excitement towards having her character gradually become a warrior like in the comics.